walles/px/README.md

 automatically detect whether it's because we don't have history that far back or whether it seems to be that nobody was actually logged in.
 Inform the user about the outcome.
-* In the details tree view, maybe print process owners for each line?
 * In the px / top views, in the process owner column, maybe print other non-root process owners of parent processes inside parentheses?
 * In the details report, if the current process has a working directory that